uroflowmetry/uroflowmetry-app/README.md

 Here it's possible to download the [Project plan](https://drive.google.com/file/d/1F5VELdtADGFrx5XEjiSiXiP60jQUQty5/view?usp=sharing) that is being developed for this implementation.
 (The detailed project plan has been produced after a couple of months of development).

 To build the prototype, the budget that has been allocated for the open research and development is total of 7.100 (4 months of work of a team of 6 persons).

+**WARNING**: This application is currently under active research and development - Do not use for any official medical purposes!

 Contact for collaboration and research partnership: info@uroflowmetry.org to attention of Fabio Pietrosanti